blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 jump 30 feet either as a long jump or a high jump.
 If you drop the froggy staff, it produces a loud frog's croak audible for up to 120 feet.

+### Staff of magic missile
+Magical quarterstaff
+The holder may consume a hit die in order to cast magic missile.

 ### Cluster Crossbow (Uncommon)
 This special light crossbow fires four crossbow bolts simultaneously.
 When you target a creature with it within normal range, the creature must succeed a DC 14 Dexterity saving throw.
 If you fire past normal range, the creature has advantage on the save.
 On a failed save, the creature receives normal damage.

+### Blaster (Common)
+Ranged weapon (30/60), Light
+Weight:2lb
+Damage: 1d6 fire
+Uses hand crossbow or firearm proficiency.
+Has two charges.
+Can be recharged with a hit die during a rest.

+### Lightning Rifle (Uncommon)
+Ranged weapon(120/125)
+Damage 2d12 lightning
+Uses heavy crossbow or firearm proficiency.
+Has one charge.
+User must use action to charge up the rifle for 6 seconds.
+Can be recharged with a hit die during a rest.

+### Power fist (Uncommon)
+Unarmed attacks deal 1d4 damage when wearing this.
+The power fist is considered light.
+The power fist can be charged by consuming two hit dice.
+When attacking, the fist can expend it's charge to deal an additional 2d10 bludgeoning damage on a hit.

 ### Death's Bane (Very Rare)
 A magical +1 sword.